- Program Overview

 - Degree Requirements

 Requirements for the M.S.
-Degree in Electrical and computer engineering
+Degree in Electrical Engineering

 The M.S. degree in the Department of Electrical and Computer Engineering requires the satisfactory completion of a minimum of 30 graduate credits.
 These requirements may be satisfied by either one of the following options: